Credence (film)

-Credence is a 2015 British Sci-fi film written and directed by Mike Buonaiuto.
-It stars Alex Hammond, Anthony Topham and Tia Kenny.
+Credence is a 2015 British Sci-fi film written and directed by Mike Bonauto.
+It stars Alex Hammond, Anthony Topsham and Tia Kenny.
 Credence is the story of a family of two torn gay fathers, who sacrifice their lives to save their daughter in the last evacuation from the Earth, before its devastation.

-Credence is challenging standard LGBT portrayal in films, and follows Buonaiuto's previous campaigns #LoveAlwaysWins, Homecoming, and Invisible Parents.
+Credence is challenging standard LGBT portrayal in films, and follows Bonauto's previous campaigns #LoveAlwaysWins, Homecoming, and Invisible Parents.
 Credence premiered on 17 May 2015 at the Prince Charles Cinema.

 Plot

 Credence portrays a family torn apart during the last evacuation on earth after violent storms have made continued survival on the planet impossible.
 Hope has been found in the form of new worlds that support human life, however due to limited rocket capacity and life expectancy only children are permitted to evacuate, and even then only the rich have ended up getting tickets.
 Two fathers decide to make the ultimate sacrifice, to ensure the survival of their daughter, and the entire human race.